Cem-Gulec/goaudio-challenge/README.md

 ## Description of The Project

-We just concluded a meeting with a publisher who is interested in creating an audio drama (Hörspiel) with us.
-To get a sense of the possibilities, they would like to get a demo and have provided us with a script for this purpose.
-They are looking for a 1-minute audio sample showcasing what the final audio drama could sound like and would also like to understand the process behind it.
-We need to keep in mind that this needs to build a scalable solution in the long-term.
+The goal of the project is to create a 1-minute audio drama demo based on a provided script to showcase a production from scratch, while also outlining a scalable process.

 ## Folder Structure
 - **root/**